 The fishery-independent transect survey of the east coast involved segmenting the coast into thirteen regions, numbering 1 to 13 from north to south (Johnson et al. 2005, Ling and Keane 2018).
-For this assessment we used regions 1 to 9 (Figure 3), because surveyed abundance of Longspined sea urchins in regions 10 to 13 was negligible for both transect surveys.
+For this assessment we used regions 1 to 9 (Figure 3), because surveyed abundance of Longspined Sea Urchins in regions 10 to 13 was negligible for both transect surveys.
 A subsidy began in late 2016 at \$0.75/kg in all subsidy zones.
 The structure changed on March 11th 2019 to be \$0.50/kg in the northern zones, \$0.75/kg in the central zone and \$1/kg in the southern zone.
-A new subsidy structure was implemented from March 1st 2020 (the start of the licensing year) with 2 extra zones added north of Eddystone Point (Figure 3).
-This subsidy structure remained for the 2020/21 season until changes were made from 13th June 2021, with a further zone added and some prices changed.
+The subsidy structure was altered on March 1st 2020, 13th June 2021 and 1st December 2021 (Figure 3).

 Figure 3.
 Map of regions referred to in this report (left), coloured labelled areas show which blocks have contributed catch to each of the regions.
-Subsidy zone boundaries for the subsidy in effect from March 1st 2020 (centre), and further changes in effect June 13th 2021 (right) labelled with the commercial fishing blocks used in the fishery.
+Subsidy zone boundaries for the subsidy in effect from March 1st 2020 and further changes in effect June 13th 2021 and December 1st 2021 labelled with the commercial fishing blocks used in the fishery.